 What are the differences between a big data and a data science career?

-When it comes to discerning one from the other in relation to pursuing a career path, one is focussed on obtaining data to generate greater efficiencies and enhancing competitiveness.
-In contrast, the other is concentrated on modelling techniques that evaluate the big data.
+When it comes to discerning one from the other in relation to pursuing a career path, one is focussed on obtaining data to generate greater efficiencies and enhancing competitiveness, while the other is concentrated on modelling techniques that evaluate the big data.

 Data science, on the other hand, could lead to a career working across sectors including internet search engines, digital advertising or recommendation services.
 Data science takes information that big data has sourced and analyses it to make better business decisions.
 Data science careers are about delivering results through the application of learnings from big data.

-Now that we’ve examined a few ways that data science and big data are applied to careers, you might be wondering how to decide which is best suited for you.
+Now that we’ve examined a few ways that data science and big data are applied to careers, you might be wondering how to decide which is best suited to you.

-You need to ask yourself which interests you more.
-Do you want to focus on obtaining and sifting through vast amounts of data using leading technology to discover a hidden gem that can propel a business into new territory?
+Do you want to focus on obtaining and sifting through vast amounts of data, using leading technology to discover a hidden gem that could propel a business into new territory?
 If so, then big data is most likely the career path for you.
-With average earnings coming in around $98,000/year, there’s certainly a healthy space to move to.
+With average earnings coming in around AU$118,000 per year, it's certainly a healthy financial space to move to.

 Big data is also a fantastic choice if you have a background in development or IT and are looking to change careers or upskill.
 Our big data collection can help nurture your skillset and develop you into an ultra-skilled big data professional.
-Obtain qualifications from leading providers including Microsoft and Oracle and step into a rewarding career.
+With Learning People, you can obtain qualifications from leading providers including Microsoft and Oracle and step into a rewarding career.

 If you’d prefer to operationalise and scale data while taking on board compliance and governance, visualise the data and use it to inform better business decisions, then data science is the one for you.
 In our data science learner pathway, you can either upskill from a data analyst role or consider a career change altogether as we provide the training you need to make a difference.

-With programming languages including Python and R, you can integrate data with tools including Spark and Hadoop.
-With the potential to earn an average salary of $135,000/year, there’s enormous opportunity in data science.
-Whether you want to work across the framework behind making digital marketing amazing through data-informed decisions or deliver search queries through search engines in seconds, there’s a place for you in data science.
+Using programming languages including Python and R, you can integrate data with tools including Spark and Hadoop.
+With the potential to earn an average salary of AU$92,000 per year, there’s enormous opportunity in data science.
+Whether you want to work across the framework behind making digital marketing amazing through data-informed decisions, or deliver search queries through search engines in seconds, there’s a place for you in data science.

-Want to learn more about how you can transition careers, upskill or find a new pathway?
-Discover how you can make a difference in the world of data with one of our leading online courses.
+Want to find out how you can transition careers, upskill or find a new pathway?
+Discover how you can make a difference in the world of data by getting in touch and speaking to one of our expert career consultants today.